jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 ### VI.
 Comparing maps
 To allow users to compare the two maps by swiping left and right, we can leverage the Mapbox slider JS.

-1. To do this, add the following code _after_ your two map variables.
-Notice it uses the names of the two map variables you already created?
+1. To do this, add the following JS between the `script` tages, code _after_ your two map variables.
+Notice it uses the names of the two map variables you already created!
 Check out [this GitHub repo](https://github.com/mapbox/mapbox-gl-compare){:target="_blank"} for more information about the mapbox-gl-compare plugin.

 	```javascript
 	// A selector or reference to HTML element